 Does Uninsured Motorist Insurance Cover Hit-and-Runs?

-Yes, uninsured motorist insurance covers accidents from an uninsured driver and hit-and-run accidents.
-A hit-and-run is a case where the car hits another car, pedestrian, any object on the street and leaves the scene with little to no regard for their wellbeing.
+Yes, uninsured motorist insurance covers accidents from uninsured drivers and hit-and-run accidents.
+A hit-and-run case is when a car hits another car, a pedestrian, or an object on the street and leaves the scene before the police can arrive.
 If you have collision and uninsured motorist insurance, you will be covered for property damage, bodily injury, and underinsured motorists against hit-and-runs.

 Do I need Uninsured Motorist Insurance?

 Of course, you do!
 Uninsured motorist insurance may seem juvenile, especially since auto insurance is mandatory in most states.
-However, people find a way to break the rules.
+But you can’t trust people not to break the rules.
 Moreover, some drivers like to only go for state-mandated coverage limits.
-These policies can keep them from getting into legal trouble, but their insurance hardly pays for anything in case of accidents.
+These policies can keep them from getting into legal trouble, but in case of accidents, their insurance hardly pays for anything.

 Uninsured and underinsured motorist insurance covers you for both of these instances.

 In most states, yes.
 If caught driving without auto insurance, you will be fined $500 or more, your license and registration will be suspended for a month, and you will have to pay a reinstatement fee as well.
 If you’re caught several times, you could possibly face jail time.
 Here are some other penalties you could face: